 John D. Negroponte, a United States career diplomat and national security official, held government positions abroad and in Washington between 1960 and 1997 and again from 2001 to 2008.
 He has been ambassador to Honduras, Mexico, the Philippines, the United Nations, and Iraq.
 In Washington he served twice on the National Security Council staff, first as director for Vietnam in the Nixon Administration and then as deputy national security advisor under President Reagan.
 He has also held a cabinet level position as the first director of national intelligence under President George W. Bush.
 His most recent position in government was as Deputy Secretary of State, where he served as the State Department’s chief operating officer.
 As a more junior diplomat, Mr. Negroponte also had assignments in Hong Kong, Vietnam, France, Ecuador and Greece.

 While in the private sector from 1997 to 2001, he was executive vice president of the McGraw-Hill Companies, with responsibility for overseeing the company’s international activities.
-During those years he was also chairman of the French-American Foundation.
-Since January 21, 2009, Ambassador Negroponte has been vice chairman of McLarty Associates, a leading international strategic advisory firm in Washington, D.C.
-He also holds a part-time position at his alma mater, Yale University, as a senior research fellow in Grand Strategy and as a lecturer in international relations.
+Ambassador Negroponte is vice chairman of McLarty Associates, a leading international strategic advisory firm in Washington, D.C.
+He also holds a teaching position at his alma mater, Yale University, as a senior research fellow in grand strategy and as a lecturer in international relations.
 Since 2009, Ambassador Negroponte has been chairman of the Council of the Americas/Americas Society, a New York-based NGO which advocates for commercial and cultural relations in the Western Hemisphere.
-He is also on the board of The Asia Society.
-He recently became Chairman of Walmart’s International Advisory Council.
+He is also co-chairman of the US-Philippines Society.
+Since 2013, he has been chairman of the Intelligence and National Security Alliance (INSA).